dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 [!code-vb[System.IDisposable#6](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.idisposable/vb/derived2.vb#6)]

 > [!NOTE]
 > In C#, you override <xref:System.Object.Finalize%2A?displayProperty=nameWithType> by defining a [destructor](../../csharp/programming-guide/classes-and-structs/destructors.md).
+In VB, this is done with `Protected Overrides Sub Finalize()`.

 <a name="SafeHandles"></a>
 ## Using safe handles